nzaker/ATOMAP/doc/analysing_atom_lattices.rst

 Integration of Atomic Columns
 =============================

-When analysing the intensity of different atomic columns it is important to be able to accurately.
+When analysing the intensity of different atomic columns it is important to be able to accurately integrated over all columns in the field of view in an automated way.
 Two methods of image segmentation have been implemented into Atomap, these are 'Voronoi cell' integration and 'watershedding'.
 These methods have both been written such that they could also be applied to 3D data-sets e.g. EDX and EELS.

 The :py:func:`~atomap.tools.Integrate` function returns a list containing: